Atrial fibrillation ablation

 The procedure usually takes three to six hours.
 Complicated procedures may take longer.

-Following your procedure, you'll be moved to a recovery area to rest quietly for four to six hours to prevent bleeding at your catheter site.
+Following your procedure, you'll be moved to a recovery area to rest quietly to prevent bleeding from the site where the catheters were inserted into the blood vessels.
 Your heartbeat and blood pressure will be monitored continuously to check for complications.